Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 0503: To remove the error in ApplicationDbContext.cs file I installed .EntityFrameworkCore and also modified the namespace to reflect the project.

 0505: Deleted all the Calss1.cs files from all three Projects.
 Build teh project successfully.

+0510: Moved the Models folder to .Models Project and deletd the original one.

+0511: Added the references for .DataAccess and .Models to VrundBooksStore Project.
+Also renamed the Models folder to 'ViewModels'.

+0512: Build the Project successfully.

+0518: Modifiy the Startup.cs service, Added context with using statement.
+Also removed one using statement.

+0519: Corrected Default .ErrorViewModel reference and solved another error by doing this.
+Run the application successfully without any error.

+0523: Added the references to the main project and for .DataAccess I added .Models and .Utility references to the project.

+0534: Added Customer areas to the Areas and changed the routs in the Startup.cs and ScaffoldingReadMe.txt.

+0535: Moved the HomeController.cs to the Area/Customer/Controller folder and deleted the Data and Models folder.
+Edited this file.

+0537: Moved the Home folder to Areas/Views and edited the namespace.

+0538: Run the program successfully.

+0549: Added the Admin area to the Areas folder and added the view files in the view folder and deleted the Data and Models Folder.

+0550: Also deleted the Contoller folder.
+Now I am going to run the application.

+0551: Application is running successfully and with that Assignment-2 Part-1 is completed.